morganrivers/consciousness_games/README.md

   - Identify its own outputs compared to dummy examples.
   - State attention patterns used when answering prompts.
   - Assess confidence levels in its answers.
+    - In order to properly update confidence levels based on feedback of right/wrong, **Dirichlet Bayesian Updating** is used as a feedback mechanism over the space of allowed confidence tokens (specifcially, the 11 tokens between "0" and "10").
 - This training helps the model learn to introspect and provides a foundation for accurate self-assessment.

 ## Training Process Overview